 A "default" letter in the alphabet or a symbol representing a syllable in a syllabary.
 For example, in the Maya script the symbol for the syllable ba is a single grapheme regardless of the different forms in which it may be written.
-In Latin alphabet a grapheme is any given letter (or letters) with no direct correspondence to pronunciation.
-See also DIGRAPH.
+In

-&lt;sup>85 The more appropriate symbol for the glottal stop is a character resembling a question mark but for typographical reasons the symbol < ' > is used here instead.
+86 The more appropriate symbol for the glottal stop is a character resembling a question mark but for typographical reasons the symbol <'> is used here instead.
 This practice is also in keeping with the standards employed by Maya epigraphers generally as well as those formulated and set forth by Guatemalan government accords of 1987 and 1988 (see Note on Orthography at the beginning of this handbook).